ahmetb/kubectl-node_resource/README.md

   the free resources (`--show-free`) on each node.
 - **Host Port Display**: Displays host ports used by containers on nodes (`--show-host-ports`).
+- **Selective Resource Display**: Allows users to choose which resources (CPU, Memory, Ephemeral Storage, Host Ports) are displayed in the output using flags like `--show-cpu`, `--show-memory`, `--show-ephemeral-storage`, and `--show-host-ports`.

 ## Usage